rohan-deshpande/trux/docs/about/differences-to-redux.md

 }
 ```

 In this example, you may change the `name` property of a `User` anywhere in your app by calling `User.name = 'new name'` and this will call the internal `set name` method of the model.
 Notice that you have customisable, context aware ways of ensuring that bad data does get injected into your store.
+Again, your API should always perform validation on any mutations as well.